How to Clear your Computer’s DNS Cache

 Clearing Computer Cache in Windows 7

-2. Enter cmd in the Start menu search field.
+2. Next, proceed to enter “cmd” in the Start menu search field.

 3. Right-click on Command Prompt and select Run as Administrator.

-4. Type (or copy and paste) the following command and press Enter:
+4. Then, type (or copy and paste) the following command and press Enter:

 ipconfig /flushdns

-5. If the command was successful, you will see the following message:
+5. Subsequently, if the command was successful, you will see the following message:

 Windows IP configuration successfully flushed the DNS Resolver Cache.